Philipp Grubauer: Junior

 Grubauer has appeared in several international competitions, representing Germany.
 He participated in the 2008 World U-17 Hockey Challenge, where Germany placed ninth in the tournament; Grubauer was named to the tournament's All-Star team after posting a .909 save percentage and 3.49 GAA.
-Three months following the 2008 U-17 Hockey Challenge, Grubauer, sharing goaltending duties with Felix Brückmann, played in the 2008 IIHF World U18 Championships, held in Kazan, Russia.
-Germany placed fifth in the tournament, and Grubauer was selected as Germany's Player of the Game in Germany's 9–2 loss to Canada on the first day of round robin play.
+Three months following the tournament, he played at the 2008 World U18 Championships, in which he was selected as Germany's Player of the Game in Germany's 9–2 loss to Canada on the first day of round robin play.

-At the age of 17, Grubauer participated in the 2009 World Junior Championships in Ottawa.
-However, Germany won just one game in the tournament, and following a ninth-place finish, were relegated to Division I for the 2010 World Junior Championships.
-Grubauer gained attention while competing for Germany in Division I of the 2010 World Junior Championships in Megève and Saint-Gervais-les-Bains, France.
-Germany placed first in their group, winning all five of their games in order to put them back in the Top Division for the 2011 World Junior Championships.
+At the age of 17, Grubauer participated in the 2009 World Junior Championships.
+However, Germany won just one game in the tournament, and following a ninth-place finish, was relegated to Division I for the 2010 World Junior Championships.
+During that tournament Germany placed first in their group, winning all five of their games in order to put them back in the top division for the 2011 World Junior Championships.
 Germany's success was largely due to the play of Grubauer, who posted a 0.64 GAA and a .974 save percentage in five games.
-Grubauer then participated in the 2011 World Junior Championships in Buffalo and Lewiston, New York, but Germany performed similarly to the 2009 World Junior Championships and finished tenth, sending them back to Division I for 2012.
+He then participated in the 2011 World Junior Championships, but Germany performed similarly to the 2009 World Junior Championships and finished 10th, sending them back to Division I for 2012.
 Grubauer recorded losses for all four games he started in the tournament.

 Senior

-Grubauer's first senior international tournament came at the 2014 World Championships.
-On 12 May 2014, achieved his first ever international win a 3–2 victory over Latvia.
-Grubauer chose to compete again at the 2017 World Championships.
+Grubauer's first senior international tournament came at the 2014 World Championship.
+On 12 May 2014, he achieved his first ever international win, a 3–2 victory over Latvia.
+Grubauer chose to compete again at the 2017 World Championship.
 Germany participated in the qualification round for the 2018 Winter Olympics.
 Grubauer started with back-to-back shutouts over Japan (5–0) and Austria (6–0).
-He then helped Germany beat the host Latvians 3–2 to secure Germany's bid to the Olympics.
-Grubauer then played at the 2019 World Championships.
-Grubauer then competed three years later at the 2022 World Championships.
-Most recently, Grubauer has competed at the 2024 World Championships.
+He then helped Germany beat the host Latvia 3–2 to secure Germany's bid to the Olympics.
+Grubauer then played at the 2019 World Championship.
+Grubauer then competed three years later at the 2022 World Championship.
+Most recently, Grubauer has competed at the 2024 World Championship and at the 2026 Winter Olympics.